 Systems

-This thrust designs general software platforms and carbon services for improving distributed infrastructure systems’ visibility, flexibility, and programmability to monitor and respond to changes in both their operational and embodied carbon emissions.
+This thrust designs general software platforms and energy services for improving distributed infrastructure systems’ visibility, flexibility, and programmability to monitor and respond to changes in electric grid conditions and demand.

 Use-Inspired